wpmetabox/docs/_docs/extensions/mb-views.md

 ## Setting Locations

-Each view can served multiple pages on your website.
-To set where the view appear, go to **Settings** meta box below the editor:
+Each view can serve multiple pages on your website.
+To set where the view appears, go to **Settings** meta box below the editor:

 ![view locations](https://i.imgur.com/Szjmvnd.png)